 LE and 8-passenger XLE models have a middle “jump seat” that locks in between the second-row captain’s chairs; it can be removed, folded, and stowed in a storage compartment in the driver’s side of the rear cargo area.
 That versatility is nice, but the jump seat is small, sparsely cushioned, and definitely less comfortable for most passengers than the other seats.
 Super Long Slide second-row seats, which have 25 inches of fore/aft adjustability, are standard on 7-passenger XLE models and above.
 The front-wheel-drive Limited and Platinum models add a La-Z-Boy-style flip-out ottoman for reclining, but only when the vehicle is parked (since seat belts can’t safely restrain a reclined passenger in the event of an accident).
 Though we didn’t have the opportunity to try out the Super Long Slide seats, even the standard second-row seats offer 21 inches of travel—enough for excellent second-row legroom when they’re slid all the way back.
 The third-row seat space is class competitive—your 6’6” tester had juuust enough when he reclined the seatbacks a bit—but adult passengers might feel a tad claustrophobic.
 The sharply raked side windows make it feel a bit “cave-like” back there.

-To us, the new Sienna’s key strengths are its smooth, economical hybrid powertrain and its nicely sorted ride and handling.
+The new Sienna’s key strengths are its smooth, economical hybrid powertrain and its nicely sorted ride and handling.
 Since Toyota is attempting to position it a step or two away from the standard family hauler, the Sienna doesn’t offer the same level of “what will they think of next?” kid-focused features that the Chrysler Pacifica and Honda Odyssey do.
 The Pacifica’s Stow N’ Go second-row seats continue to be an exclusive feature, and for 2021, the refreshed Pacifica gets an available “FamCAM” rear-seat-area wide-angle camera that can look in on a little one in a rear-facing car seat.
 The Honda Odyssey offers a similar CabinWatch camera feature, versatile Magic Slide second-row seats that adjust side-to-side as well as fore and aft, and the ability to control vehicle functions through a smartphone app.

 Even without those novel available features, the Sienna’s improvements for 2021 make it a compelling choice for any shopper who needs a spacious vehicle with a lot of passenger and cargo versatility… even if they don’t have to worry about cleaning spoiled milk out of the carpet.